MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Remarks

 The `min` algorithm is unusual in having objects passed as parameters.
 Most C++ Standard Library algorithms operate on a range of elements whose position is specified by iterators passed as parameters.
-If you need a function that uses a range of elements, use [min_element](../standard-library/algorithm-functions.md#min_element).
+If you need a function that uses a range of elements, use [min_element](../standard-library/algorithm-functions.md#min_element). [constexpr](../cpp/constexpr-cpp.md) was enabled on the `initializer_list` overloads in Visual Studio 2017.

 ### Example